Leaf-Agriculture/docs/docs/auth.md

 You will receive an access token as response.

 **All set!** Include this token in your calls and you will have access to Leaf's API.
 The token lasts for 8h.
 After that, just make the same request to the same endpoint and you will get a new access token.
+The examples below show you how to login.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';